umalabs/authorization-enhanced-mail-system/README.md

 * Consider a Consent mechanism extension design.
 * Design an extension for exchanging tagged messages and attachments.
 * Design an attachment versioning extension.
-* Incorporate an electronic mailing/discussion list system into the proposed solution to extend the basic email functionality.

 &emsp;A prototype implementation of the proposed solution would be interesting to build, which would serve as a proof of concept.